bioinformatics-polito/EGAsubmitter/README.md

 Note that a backup of the Submission ID is saved in the dataset/user_folder/SubmissionID_backup folder with the current date, in order to allow you to access the submission project in case you need it to modify/delete/whatever the objects you submitted.
 The pipeline will start, creating all the .json objects needed and uploading them automatically to EGA.
 You can follow the pipeline on the terminal or directly on
 *https://submission.ega-archive.org/*: here you will see appear the different object gradually.
 If, for any reason, the pipeline stops, just launch again `$ ./metadataSubmission.sh `; the pipeline will start from where it stopped.
+The pipeline is structured to ease the own fix if an error occurs, thanks also to saved logs for each step, but feel free to contact me for any question.

 # Adding .BAM files
 If you want to upload BAM files as well, after you uploaded the FASTQ you need to launch again `$ ./getPaths.sh` and answer *yes* to the question.
 Samples_information_3cols.tsv files should slighty change, keeping now the "fileName.bam" and "filePath.bam" columns from .csv file.